neopragma/sociabletests/i2-java-walkthrough.md

 test case "red," but it is not "broken."
 It's _supposed_ to be "red" at that point.

 This is my fourth attempt to get the pattern right using Java, and I feel as if I'm still not getting it entirely right.
 In any case, I don't think there's value in continuing with the rest of the Kata.

+It's true that we haven't added logic to handle the header records in the input file, but that logic is the same for both testing approaches, so there's nothing much to learn from adding it.
 What we've done so far gives us a reasonably good feel for how the two approaches differ.
 I think it's time to move on to another language.